twentyOne2x/youtube-transcript-pipeline/docs/event_pipeline_design.md

 ### 2. Metadata Enricher (Cloud Run)
 - Subscribes to `yt-new-video`.
-- Calls YouTube Data API, stores metadata (Firestore/BigQuery), updates summary CSV.
-- Emits `mp3-download`.
+- Calls YouTube Data API for the fresh upload, caches the raw snippet JSON to `/tmp/youtube_metadata/<video_id>.video_metadata.json`.
+- Emits `mp3-download` with `source=metadata-enricher` and attaches lightweight title/publishedAt metadata for downstream naming.
-- Reuses logic from `fetch_youtube_video_details_from_handles.py`.
+- Reuses the shared client in `src/event_pipeline/youtube/metadata.py`.

-### 3. MP3 Downloader (Cloud Run Job)
+### 3. MP3 Downloader (Cloud Run Service)
 - Subscribes to `mp3-download`.
-- Runs `yt-dlp` using existing `download_mp3` module.
+- Invokes the shared `download_mp3` helper (yt-dlp + ffmpeg) to save audio under `/tmp/youtube_audio/<channel>/<video>/`.
-- Uploads MP3 + metadata.json to `gs://media-just-skyline-474622-e1/youtube_audio/...`.
+- Uploads the final MP3 to `gs://media-just-skyline-474622-e1/youtube_audio/...` via `maybe_upload` and, when configured, removes the local copy.
-- Emits `mp3-ready`.
+- Emits `mp3-ready` with the resulting GCS URI (`source=mp3-downloader`).
-- Requires container with ffmpeg, yt-dlp, python libs.
+- Container bundles yt-dlp, ffmpeg, and browser-cookie support for rate-limited channels.
+- When authentication fails (e.g., `Sign in to confirm you're not a bot`), the service publishes a `yt-cookie-request` event so the Telegram bot can prompt operators for refreshed cookies.

 ### 4. Diarization Worker (Cloud Run / Function)
-- Triggered by `mp3-ready` topic or by GCS finalize.
-- Streams MP3 to AssemblyAI, waits for diarization & entities.
-- Writes `_diarized_content.json` & `_entities.json` back to the same prefix.
+- Subscribes to `mp3-ready`.
+- Downloads (or streams) the MP3, submits it to AssemblyAI with speaker diarization + entity detection enabled.
+- Supports multiple AssemblyAI API keys via round-robin rotation (`ASSEMBLY_AI_API_KEYS` in `.env`).
+- Writes `<video_id>_diarized.json` (+ optional entities JSON) to `/tmp/diarization` and re-uploads to `gs://media-just-skyline-474622-e1/youtube_diarized/<video_id>/`.
-- Emits `diarization-ready`.
+- Emits `diarization-ready` (`source=diarization-worker`) for downstream ingestion.
-- Uses current `save_speaker_raw_diarized_audio_files.py` logic.

 ### 5. Warehouse Ingestion (Cloud Run / Function)
 - Subscribes to `diarization-ready`.
-- Loads transcript metadata into BigQuery (or other datastore).
-- Optionally updates downstream search indices.
-- Integrates with the existing “ingestion” repo via REST or Pub/Sub.
+- Buffers each event to `WAREHOUSE_BUFFER_DIR` (JSON snapshot) and republishes to `ingestion-diarization-ready` with `source=warehouse-ingestion`.
+- Optionally POSTs the payload to an external ingestion endpoint when `INGESTION_ENDPOINT` is configured.
+- Acts as the bridge to the Pinecone-backed ingestion stack.

+### 6. Diarization Indexer (Cloud Run)
+- Push-subscription target for `diarization-ready` (`projects/just-skyline-474622-e1/subscriptions/diarization-indexer-videos`).
+- Validates Pub/Sub signature (optional) then hydrates namespace/channel policy before ingest.
+- Downloads the referenced diarization + entity JSON, generates parent/child vectors, and upserts them into Pinecone.
+- Responds with 204 on success so Pub/Sub can ack; failures bubble 5xx and trigger retries / dead-lettering.
+- Deployment image: `us-central1-docker.pkg.dev/just-skyline-474622-e1/ingestion/diarization-indexer:latest`.

-### 6. Binance Pipeline
+### 7. Binance Pipeline
 - **Binance Course Publisher (Cloud Run)**
   - Triggered via Cloud Scheduler HTTP task (configurable cadence).
   - Uses `discover_courses` to read Binance sitemaps and publish `BinanceCourseEvent` messages to `binance-course`.